 Assumptions & Approach Used SDG&E's legal asset retirement obligations (AROs) related to the decommissioning of SONGS are recorded at fair value based on a site specific study performed every three years.
-The fair value of the obligations includes § estimated decommissioning costs, including labor, equipment, material and other disposal costs § inflation adjustment applied to estimated cash flows § discount rate based on a credit-adjusted risk-free rate § expected initiation and duration of decommissioning activities Effect if Different Assumptions Used Changes in the estimated decommissioning costs, or in the assumptions and judgments made by management underlying these estimates, could cause revisions to the estimated total cost associated with retiring the assets.
+The fair value of the obligations includes estimated decommissioning costs, including labor, equipment, material and other disposal costs inflation adjustment applied to estimated cash flows discount rate based on a credit-adjusted risk-free rate expected initiation and duration of decommissioning activities Effect if Different Changes in the estimated decommissioning costs, or in the assumptions and judgments made by management ssumptions Used underlying these estimates, could cause revisions to the estimated total cost associated with retiring the assets.
 SDG&E's nuclear decommissioning expenses are subject to rate recovery and, therefore, rate-making accounting treatment is applied to SDG&E's nuclear decommissioning activities.
 SDG&E recognizes a regulatory asset, or liability, to the extent that its SONGS ARO exceeds, or is less than, the amount collected from customers and the amount earned in SDG&E's Nuclear Decommissioning Trusts.
-We provide additional detail in Notes 13 and 14 of the Notes to the Consolidated Financial Statements.